Menu Back toSpeakers

 Mengchun Li, MD, MPA

-• Merck & Co., Inc., United States
+Senior Director, Clinical Research, Infectious Disease, Merck & Co., Inc., United States

-Dr. Mengchun Li is the Director of Pharmacovigilance at TB Alliance.
-In this position, Dr. Li chairs the multidisciplinary safety management team for all compounds and is responsible for clinical safety and pharmacovigilance.
-Prior to this, Dr. Li worked at Janssen Pharmaceutical company (J&J), both in China and in the US, as a Study Responsible Physician in both Clinical Development and Medical Affairs.
+Dr. Mengchun Li is currently working at Merck & Co., Inc. as a Senior Director, Infectious Diseases.
+Prior to this, Dr. Li worked at TB Alliance and Janssen Pharmaceutical company (J&J) in Drug Safety and Pharmacovigilance, Clinical Development, and Medical Affairs.
 Dr. Li is now co-leading the DIA-ASA (American Statistical Association) joint safety working group fostering interdisciplinary collaboration to improve safety evaluation in drug development.
 Dr. Li received her MD from China Medical University and her Master of Public Administration from Columbia University.

 Makoto Miyazaki, MSc